The Essential Guide to NYC Restaurant Insurance: Policies, Costs, and Peace of Mind

 2. General Liability Insurance

 This serves as the basis for your defense against claims from third parties.
 If a customer slips and falls, general liability insurance will cover their medical costs.
-This insurance will also pay for your legal fees if they claim food poisoning.
+This insurance will also pay for your legal fees if you claim food poisoning.
 It also safeguards against advertising injuries, including claims of slander or copyright infringement.

 3. Property Insurance